-If you love bananas (and isn’t it awesome that they are zero points on all 3 MyWW plans!), check out these recipes.
+If you love bananas (and isn’t it awesome that they are zero points on WW!), check out these recipes.

 Weight Watchers Banana Oatmeal Cups Recipe

-Not only is this baked oatmeal recipe yummy and a family favorite, it’s easy to make.
+Not only is this baked oatmeal recipe yummy and a family favorite, but it’s also easy to make.
 This is a great healthy recipe for kids’ baking.

 Weight Watchers Banana Oatmeal Cups